HCS Score

 Overall Result: Haram — Red Line Violations

-Islamic finance's prohibition of Riba, Gharar, and Maysir isn't arbitrary restriction.
-These prohibitions reflect accumulated wisdom about the kinds of financial structures that create instability, harm, and exploitation.
+Islamic finance prohibits Riba, Gharar, and Maysir not as arbitrary restrictions but as accumulated wisdom about the kinds of financial structures that create instability, harm, and exploitation.

-Anchor Protocol's 20% APY on algorithmic stablecoin deposits was Riba — but it was also an economically unsustainable structure.
-The artificial yield attracted capital that the ecosystem couldn't genuinely support, creating a fragile dependence on continuous growth.
+Anchor Protocol's 20% APY on algorithmic stablecoin deposits was Riba but it was also an economically unsustainable structure.
+The artificial yield attracted capital that the ecosystem could not genuinely support, creating a fragile dependence on continuous growth.
 When that growth slowed, the system collapsed catastrophically.

-Before investing in any algorithmic stablecoin ecosystem, ask yourself:
+Before investing in any algorithmic stablecoin ecosystem, ask yourself honestly.

-For Terra Classic — these questions are not hypothetical.
+For Terra Classic, these questions are not hypothetical.
 They were answered definitively by the events of May 2022.
+And the mechanism at the heart of these questions remains active on the chain today.

 Terra Classic (LUNC) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.

-Three Sharia red lines are triggered — Riba Exposure, Guaranteed Interest, and Synthetic Interest Products — resulting in automatic Haram classification.
+Three Sharia red lines are triggered, specifically Ecosystem Riba Exposure, Guaranteed Interest, and Synthetic Interest Products, resulting in automatic Haram classification.
 The ecosystem was fundamentally built around algorithmic stablecoin infrastructure, synthetic monetary mechanisms, and high-yield deposit products through Anchor Protocol that created direct and serious Riba exposure.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.